What is permitted development and what are its limits?

 Not permitted

 Same garden office at 2.7m high in the same position.
-200mm over the boundary height limit.
-Pull it forward to ≥ 2m from the boundary, or reduce height, to recover PD.
+200mm over the boundary-height limit.
+Move it to ≥2m from the boundary, or reduce height, to recover PD.

 Free Tool · 60 Seconds